Strong Defense Representation For Intoxication Assault And Manslaughter

 - Intoxication assault: Third-degree felony: Punishable from two to 10 years in the Texas Department of Corrections and up to a $10,000 fine.
 If probation is given, there is a mandatory 30 days’ jail sentence.

 - Intoxication manslaughter: Second-degree felony: Punishable from two to 20 years in the Texas Department of Corrections and up to a $10,000 fine.
 If probation is given, there is a mandatory 120 days’ jail sentence.

-I was the creator and chief of the Denton County District Attorney’s Office’s DWI Prosecution Unit in which I traveled around the country teaching police officers and prosecutors how to better prosecute these type crimes.
+I was the creator and chief of the Denton County District Attorney’s Office’s DWI Prosecution Unit in which I traveled around the country teaching police officers and prosecutors how to better prosecute these type of crimes.
 I was also an instructor at the TDCAA’s intoxication manslaughter seminars.
-Let my experience in these type cases help you get the best possible result.
+Let my experience in these type of cases help you get the most favorable result.

 Understanding These Serious Charges